Find synonyms Find exact match

 Regimen choice — The optimal regimen to be used in the neoadjuvant setting for patients with initially resectable hepatic metastases is not established.
 NCCN guidelines suggest FOLFOX or FOLFIRI or XELOX with or without bevacizumab, or FOLFIRI with or without cetuximab or panitumumab, or FOLFOX with or without panitumumab (if KRAS wild type) (table 4).
-(See "Treatment protocols for colorectal cancer".)
+(See "Treatment protocols for small and large bowel cancer".)

 We do not use bevacizumab in this setting, given the marginal benefits and risk for major complications .
 (See "Toxicity of molecularly targeted antiangiogenic agents: Non-cardiovascular effects" and "Toxicity of molecularly targeted antiangiogenic agents: Cardiovascular effects".)

 We would also not choose upfront FOLFOX with either cetuximab or panitumumab even in patients with RAS WT tumors given concerns about incremental benefit and potentially worse outcomes from the addition of cetuximab in at least some trials.
 As an example, in the EPOC trial, in which 272 patients with operable metastases from KRAS wild-type mCRC were randomly assigned to FOLFOX with or without cetuximab for 12 weeks before and 12 weeks after surgery, the addition of cetuximab was associated with a significantly worse PFS (14.1 versus 20.5 months) .

 However, the data from randomized trials evaluating the benefit of adding an anti-EGFR agent to a front-line oxaliplatin-containing regimen are mixed, and others disagree with this position.
 This controversial subject is discussed in detail elsewhere.
 (See "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Plus oxaliplatin' and "Systemic chemotherapy for metastatic colorectal cancer: Completed clinical trials", section on 'Panitumumab combinations' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Agents targeting the EGFR'.)